ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

 `teamMember['name']` has the value of `{given: 'Jason', surname: 'Weeks'}`, which is an associative array.
 `teamMember['name']['surname']` has the value of `'Weeks'`, which is a string.

+Hmm I hope this is right, but I feel like I may be missing something.
+However, rather than obsessively trying to get this right, I think it is better to just try something so I can fail fast and work from there.
+That is what Jeff would do (I think).